Ginseng Certification Program

 Important facts about collecting wild American Ginseng in Vermont:

-- New rules concerning the collection and sale of Vermont ginseng went into effect on December 25, 2014.
+Regulations Relating to the Collection and Certification of Wild Ginseng went into effect on December 25, 2014.

 - A Ginseng Collector’s Permit is required to collect wild ginseng in Vermont.
 Collectors must obtain permission to collect wild ginseng on property owned by persons other than themselves.

-- Collection of wild ginseng on State or Federal lands in Vermont is not permitted.
+- Permitted Ginseng Collectors are prohibited from collecting ginseng on State or Federal lands in Vermont.

 - A Ginseng Dealer’s Permit is required to buy wild or cultivated ginseng collected in Vermont, and to sell certified ginseng to other ginseng buyers.
 Collectors exporting or selling wild and wild simulated ginseng to entities other than Vermont Ginseng Dealers are also required to obtain a Ginseng Dealer's Permit.